benwilcock/systems-techdocs/tanzu-application-platform-system/docs/get-started-devs.md

-# Getting Started With Tanzu Application Platform (Dev)
+# Getting Started With Tanzu Application Platform

 Here are some tips to get you started building and deploying applications on the Tanzu Application Platform.